 Here’s how this Homemade Outdoor Bug Spray works:

-The vegetable glycerin creates a protective barrier for the skin and can absorb moisture from the air to actually smooth and moisturize your skin.
+The vegetable glycerin creates a protective barrier for the skin and can absorb moisture from the air to smooth and moisturize your skin.
 True story!
-Here in Texas, there is plenty of moisture in the air so I love the idea of beautifying my skin while protecting from pests.
+Here in Texas, there is plenty of moisture in the air so I love the idea of beautifying my skin while protecting it from pests.

 The Purification essential oil blend is where the magic happens!
 Purification contains Citronella, Lemongrass, Lavandin, Rosemary, Tea Tree, and Myrtle essential oils.